flashyporndeals/Star-Wars-Battlefront-II-Nude-Mods/README.md

 2. Browse for the mod you want
 3. Download a .fbmod file *or* the entire nude mod collection

-## Install Mods using Frosty Mod Manager | Important! ⚠️
+## Install Mods using Frosty Mod Manager | Important ⚠️

 ### 1. Download Frosty Mod Manager
 Latest release (v1.0.6.3):